MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 The Hadoop compute context also allows the following data manipulation functionality:

 -   *rxDataStep*: Transform and subset data.
-Output can be an XDF data source, a comma delimited text data source (EXPERIMENTAL), or a data frame in memory (assuming you have sufficient memory to hold the output data).
+Output can be an XDF data source, a comma delimited text data source, or a data frame in memory (assuming you have sufficient memory to hold the output data).
 -   *rxFactors*: Create or recode factor variables in a composite XDF file in HDFS.
 A new file must be written out.

 The following ‘helper’ functions to get basic information about your data source: